Stakeholders

 To effectively create a Regional CGIC, it is imperative to identify all relevant stakeholders who are essential to conducting crime gun investigations and prosecutions in the region and have a vested interest in reducing gun violence in the community.
 In larger regions, this could involve reaching out to a significant number of organizations.
 Once the initial stakeholders have been identified, the focus should shift to orchestrating a collaborative effort to convene them.
 This approach should be transparent, welcoming, and encouraging of everyone’s input.
 Law enforcement agencies, forensic professionals, federal and state prosecutors, and the community should all be included in this effort.

-Figure 2: Guide for Regional Stakeholder Invites
+Guide for Regional Stakeholder Invites

 In some jurisdictions, a Memorandum of Understanding (MOU) between stakeholders may not be needed; however, in other jurisdictions, an MOU may be required.
 MOUs vary from state to state and within the federal government.
 They also differ based on the type of relationship being established between stakeholders.
 It is essential to determine whether obtaining MOUs among stakeholders is necessary because Regional CGICs cannot succeed without the free flow of information between partners.